opensearch-project/documentation-website/_dashboards/discover/multi-data-sources.md

 3. Select a source.
 For this tutorial, choose the index pattern `opensearch_dashboards_sample_data_ecommerce`.
 4. Under **Buckets**, choose **Add** > **X-axis**.
 5. In the **Aggregation** field, choose **Date Histogram** and then choose **Update**.
-6. Optional: Choose **Save** and add the file name.
+6. Choose **Save** and add the file name.
 This tutorial uses preconfigured data visualizations, so you can't save the file for this tutorial.

 ## Connecting visualizations in a single dashboard